 In 1885, the world’s attention was focused on a series of grisly murders that took place in the otherwise quiet town of Austin, Texas.
 Several African-American women were murdered in the middle of the night, leading the press to dub the unknown assailant “the Servant-Girl Annihilator.”
-The serial killer phenomenon was so new that some even went so far as to speculate that Jack the Ripper was the same person.
+Some even went so far as to speculate that Jack the Ripper was the same person.

 What happened in Austin in 1884 to 1885?